*Updated: September 8, 2021

 Learning Technology Center of Illinois: Resources Google Doc

-Libraries – Public libraries might be closed during COVID-19, but their digital collections remain open.
+Libraries – Public libraries are starting to reopen.
+Check their website or call ahead before going.
 Most libraries provide access to stream and download: ebooks, digital audiobooks, movies, TV shows, and music.
 You can also find online learning courses including mastering a new language, learn computer skills or research your family’s genealogy.
 Contact your local library to find out how you can access their digital collection

 Take a virtual tour of Chicago’s museum, libraries, and cultural institutions from home